“Standing on the corner…”*

 Steve Jobs got it, as did the Greeks.
 Technology is art.
 Its Greek root τέχνη (technē) referred to craft, the art of making things, both the useful and the beautiful.
 (Think Elgin’s pilfered marbles.)

 Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the corner of Technology Street and Liberal Arts Street.
-If you’ve read Walter Isaacson’s biography of Jobs, you know that the man was more artist than technologist.
+Jobs probably imagined himself as much an artist as technologist.

 At the same time, Greek philosophers made a clear distinction between τέχνη (technē)—art of shaping things—and their conception of λόγος (logos)—the art of using discourse (including graphics arts) to share knowledge or to shape opinion and prompt action.